IanWambai/Chowder/README.md

 #Chowder M-Pesa Checkout Android Libarary

-This library, using the M-Pesa C2B APIs will allow you to prompt a user to make a payment from their M-Pesa accounts to a PayBill number without having to leave your app.
+This library, using the M-Pesa C2B APIs will allow you to prompt a user to make a payment from their M-Pesa account to a PayBill number without having to leave your app.

 For successful requests, Safaricom will send a push USSD to the user's mobile device and prompt them to enter their Bonga PIN.
 Funds will then be transferred from the user's M-Pesa account into your PayBill account after which you can provide the user the goods or services that they have purchased.

 Get the sample apk from [here](https://github.com/IanWambai/Chowder/tree/master/sample/chowder_sample.apk), click on 'View the full file' to download it, or find it in the 'sample' folder:

+##Screenshots

 The screenshots below show how it works.